Fast Electromagnetic and RF Circuit Co-Simulation for Passive Resonator Field Calculation and Optimization in MRI: Results

 \subsection{Single-loop passive resonator validation}

 Figure~\ref{fig:B1_singleLoopl} compares the \( B_1 \) field of the birdcage coil in the presence of a single-loop passive resonator, using full-wave EM simulation (top row) and the proposed co-simulation approach (bottom row).
-The tuning capacitor \( C_t \) in the passive resonator was varied over a wide range, from an extremely small value (approximately 0~pF) to a large value of 100~pF.
+The tuning capacitor \( C_t \) in the passive resonator was used to control the resonant behavior of wireless coil and varied over a wide range, from an extremely small value (approximately 0~pF) to a large value of 100~pF.
 When \( C_t = 0~\text{pF} \), the resonator behaves as an open circuit and does not influence the original body coil field, serving as the baseline scenario.
 Based on analytical calculations, the required capacitance for self-resonance at 128~MHz is approximately 22.5~pF.
 As expected, a slightly smaller \( C_t \) enhances the nearby \( B_1 \) field, whereas a slightly larger \( C_t \) reduces it.
-This is consistent with resonator physics: a slightly smaller \( C_t \) shifts the resonance above the Larmor frequency, making the resonator act as an inductive enhancer; in contrast, a slightly larger \( C_t \) shifts the resonance below the Larmor frequency, causing the resonator to behave more like a reflector.
+This behavior arises from the change in the resonant frequency caused by impedance tuning.
+It is also consistent with resonator physics: a slightly smaller \( C_t \) shifts the resonance above the Larmor frequency, making the resonator act as an inductive enhancer; in contrast, a slightly larger \( C_t \) shifts the resonance below the Larmor frequency, causing the resonator to behave more like a reflector.
 When \( C_t \) deviates substantially from the self-resonant value (e.g., 10~pF or 100~pF), the passive resonator has minimal impact on the body coil’s field.
+From an RF transmission perspective, the passive resonator acts as a secondary source that generates additional electromagnetic fields and interacts with the primary field, thereby modifying the magnetic field sensitivity.

 The third row of Figure~\ref{fig:B1_singleLoopl} shows the difference in the \( B_1 \) field between the full-wave EM simulation (top row) and the co-simulation approach (bottom row).
 The fourth row presents the same difference scaled by a factor of 10 for improved visibility.
 Across all tested \( C_t \) values in the passive resonator, the co-simulation method demonstrates excellent agreement with the full-wave simulation, yielding an average and maximum relative percentage difference of only 0.24\% and 0.9\%, respectively.